 StepRep is free.
 All you need is a Google account to log on.
 To get the best results make sure your StepRep profile (like your Google profile) is complete and lists all of your online locations.
 A great tool for keeping your online presence manageable and in step.

-In part 2 - we’ll take a look at the tools that enhance your online presence through the people that respect you, trust you, and recommend you.
+In part 2 - we’ll take a look at the tools that enhance your online presence through the people that trust you and the power of group.

 related post: The Road to Ubiquity by René Fabre